djh00t/openai_api_costs/README.md

 ## License

 This data is provided for informational purposes only.
 Please refer to OpenAI's terms of service for any restrictions on the use or distribution of their pricing information.
-The compilation of this data is made available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The compilation of this data is made available under the [MIT License](LICENSE.md).